danijel-orsolic/Vagrant-Docker-LDE/README.md

 The scripts were first created as a way of deploying a Docker based web hosting environment, and then adapted for the purpose of deploying a Vagrant based local development environment.

 The LEMP stack set up is adapted from [Frekans7 Docker Compose LEMP stack](https://github.com/frekans7/docker-compose-lemp)

+If you have problems with disksize remove or comment out the `config.disksize.size = '20GB'` line from VagrantFile and rerun vagrant up.

 This is more of a personal project without guarantees, but if you find it useful go for it!